CL-m15/MyResume/README.md

 - It has different sections like personal details, education, summary and others.

 ## Acknowledgement
-This project is largely inspired by Swiftful Thinking, whereas the design of the first tab was from SwiftUI Map App (Beginner Level).
+This project is largely inspired by **Swiftful Thinking**, whereas the design of the first tab was from _SwiftUI Map App (Beginner Level)_.
 Please do check it out! [_Click Here_](https://www.youtube.com/playlist?list=PLwvDm4Vfkdpha5eVTjLM0eRlJ7-yDDwBk)

 ## Contact